 This style, which replicated Medieval design, took off roughly between 1840 and 1900, mostly in England and America.
 It features highly intricate wood carvings and castle-worthy materials like stone and brick.
 It's pointy, ornate and fortified to keep out your worst enemies (providing your worst enemies don't like cool stuff).

 This style may sound like a strange contender as the next versatile vintage furniture style, but hear me out.
-While the pieces may have ornate detailing (I'm swooning over the bench in the above entryway from Los Angeles design firm Nickey Kehoe), they're functional and made of high-quality materials, which helps them stand the test of time.
+While the pieces may have ornate detailing, they're functional and made of high-quality materials, which helps them stand the test of time.
 Also, there's something oddly calming about the perfect symmetry in their intricate designs.

 Verdict: While this style can be fun in the context of a clean and minimal home, it's sort of the antithesis of MCM.
 People who gravitate towards simple, basic pieces want their furniture to be able to blend in and Gothic revival pieces tend to command attention.
 Also, these types of antiquities don't tend to come cheap.